 Many farmers use chemical herbicides to destroy weeds.
 Those herbicides harm the environment and will be banned in the future.
 But of course the weeds still need to be removed.
 Some farmers switch to hiring laborers to perform the weeding manually, but it’s becoming harder to find these laborers.
 That’s why Odd.Bot is developing an agricultural robot that removes weeds autonomously.

-I’m leading the team that’s developing the robot’s software and artificial intelligence.
+I’m part of the team developing the robot’s software and artificial intelligence.
 The software recognizes weeds and send the positions to a robot arm that then removes the weeds.
 For that we use several machine vision and deep learning techniques.

 Automated Order Processing